n8x0rc3/NPL-ENC4265/reflective_blogs.md

 - **Static Design**: The layout doesn’t adapt to different screen sizes, which would feel unusable on a phone or tablet today.

 ### 3. Modern Standards vs. Then
 Today’s websites are polished, responsive, and filled with dynamic content.
 I open YouTube and expect personalized video recommendations, seamless playback, and an easy-to-navigate layout.
 This old version feels clunky and sterile compared to the YouTube I know now.
-Its so streamlined that unless I had something specific in mind I can just open YouTube and have hours of content I like displayed to me without having to search for something.
+It's so streamlined that unless I had something specific in mind, I can just open YouTube and have hours of content I like displayed to me without having to search for something.

 ### 4. Overall Experience
 Looking at the site now is shocking because it seems like the websites back then were super functional.
 It was home, menu, and whatever the site provided.
-I enjoy the modern touch and seamless design of modern day websites, but the old school websites really do have a fun retro feel.
-They remind me of hacker tutorial websites, or cyberpages where the information can be insane but its delivered in a functional feel.
+I enjoy the modern touch and seamless design of modern-day websites, but the old-school websites really do have a fun retro feel.
+They remind me of hacker tutorial websites or cyberpages where the information can be insane but is delivered in a functional feel.

 ---
 # Quick Start Guide